thetripio/FoundingTeam/README.md

      const proposalLength = await contract.methods.proposalLength().call();
      const proposalIndex = proposalLength - 1;
      const proposal = await contract.methods.teamProposal(proposalIndex).call();
-     // Maybe a new proposal made before teamProposal() and after proposalLength(), so you should check this proposal carefully.
+     // Maybe a new proposal made before teamProposal() and after proposalLength(),
+     // so you should check this proposal carefully if this is what you want.
     }

     ```